AdityaNautiyal908/Java-script/Variable & Data Types/readme.md

 ### let,const & var

-var : Variable can be re-declared & updated.
+var(old choice) : Variable can be re-declared & updated.
 A global scope variable.
 ```
 **Example:**
 let name = "tony stark";
 console.log(name);
 ```
 let : Variable cannot be re-declared but can be updated.
 A block scope variable.

 const : Variable cannot be re-declared or updated.
 A block scope variable.